FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/_index.md

 {
-    "title": "Update, upgrade, or migrate",
+    "title": "Update, upgrade, or migrate ",
     "linkTitle": "Update, upgrade, or migrate",
     "weight": "190"
 }This section describes how to update, upgrade, or migrate to Transfer CFT 3.9.